 Why Automated and Accurate Ship and Debit is the Cornerstone of a Successful Channel Partnerships

-In part 1 of our 10-part series, we introduced readers into the modern conundrum of the B2B ecosystem, and why incentive programs re-establish vendors as empathic, transparent and helpful business partners.
+In part 1 of our 10-part series, we introduced readers to the modern conundrum of the B2B ecosystem, and why incentive programs re-establish vendors as empathic, transparent and helpful business partners.
 We also discussed “Ship and Debit” (automated distributor claims management), and why traditional processes of this channel incentive program create more problems than they can solve.
 Now it’s time to get into the meat and bones of the series and demonstrate exactly why accurate Ship and Debit is the cornerstone of happy, healthy channel partnerships.

 Benefit #2: Accurate Ship and Debit

 The insurmountable pressure to remain relevant in a businesses’ (thus resellers’) eye, is, without question, a daunting endeavor.
 With the inconsistent nature of the marketplace and volatile rise and fall on Wall Street (e.g., the stock market, ‘double dip’ worries, forced investor selling, European economic crisis, etc.)—vendors have every right to tread lightly in the trenches of the concrete-jungle of today’s marketplace.

 A steady output of production, consistent ROI, lead conversion rates, and retaining the financial interest of current or potential business partners is something vendors constantly face and hopefully accomplish.

 For these reasons, vendors must react accordingly to the inevitable shift in the marketplace.
 One of the best ways to do so is to deploy a channel incentive program.
 However, as we’ve briefly discussed in part 1 of this series, it’s become an all too common occurrence for vendors to use “traditional” practices when deploying an incentive program.

 Blunt as it sounds, a manually managed “Ship and Debit” program is set up to fail.